letsgo0226/QED.sh/README.md

 QED.sh is not presented as a proof of any mathematical conjecture.

-Concepts such as entropy, symbolic encoding, complex coordinates, cryptographic hashes, fixed-point representation, and critical-line projection are used as computational constructs within the framework.
+Concepts such as entropy, symbolic encoding, complex coordinates, cryptographic hashes, and fixed-point representations are used as computational constructs within the framework.

 The project should be understood as an exploration of symbolic information processing rather than a formal theorem-proving system.